 Women's Health & Pelvic Floor Dysfunction

-Dr. McCormack Tutt joined the PT faculty in the spring of 2006 as a clinician in the PT clinic on the Biddeford Campus and assisted with teaching in the Musculoskeletal course.
+Dr. McCormack Tutt joined the PT faculty in the spring of 2006 as a clinician in the PT clinic.
 She then moved into the role as the Director of Clinical Education in the fall of 2007.
-She is an active member of the university faculty, with special interest in clinical education and service learning.
-She received a BA in Physical Therapy from the University of New England in 1993, a MPH...
+In January of 2019, she joined the Dean's office in Westbrook College of Health Professions as the Associate Dean for Academic Affairs.
+She is an active member of the university faculty, with special interest in clinical education, healthcare education, and interprofessional education and collaboration.
+She received a...
 Read More

-Judith A. Metcalf, APRN, BC, MS, FMGS joined the faculty in the Department of Nursing - Fall 2016 and is the Coordinator of the new HRSA grant funded program Upstream Practicum in Nursing Program.
+Judith A. Metcalf, APRN, BC, MS, FMGS joined the faculty in the School of Nursing and Population Health - Fall 2016 and is the Coordinator of the new HRSA grant-funded program Upstream Practicum in Nursing Program.
 She also continues as the Director, University of New England Maine Geriatric Education Center a position held since December 2003.
-Judy has her Bachelor's in Nursing from Salem State College Salem, Massachusetts, her Master's from Boston University Boston, Massachusetts and her Post-Master's Adult Nurse Practitioner Certification in Primary Health...
+Judy has her Bachelor's in Nursing from Salem State College Salem, Massachusetts, her Master's from Boston University Boston, Massachusetts, and her Post-Master's Adult Nurse Practitioner Certification...
 Read More

 Fall prevention and fall risk assessment for older adults